bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 It may have been unfair to expect Merlin to do anything about the recent reports from various maidens working as servants within the castle, but Leon hoped that the information would tell Merlin that he wasn't alone.
 Leon knew from experience that feeling alone was worse than whatever problems were happening.

-He gave a sidelong glance to George, who, give Leon a private smile.
-Hopefully George would be able to get Merlin to feel less alone, the way he did for him.
+He gave a sidelong glance to George who returned the look with a private smile.
+Leon loved George's ability to make everybody feel welcome and loved.
+Hopefully George would welcome Merlin the same way he had done for him.
 The curl of George's eye lashes glinted in the late afternoon light as he blinked, focusing back onto Merlin.

 Merlin's history of being able to retort to Arthur without being killed could be helpful in preventing Arthur's behavior from leaking onto common folk.
-If especially if Gwaine's reports turned out to be substantiated, then there was a serious problem with castle staff being harmed, and Merlin seems to be able to do something about it.
+If especially if Gwaine's reports turned out to be substantiated, then there was a serious problem with castle staff being harmed.
 George had mentioned that Merlin may have some talents that Leon was unaware of.
 Maybe some of his hidden talents could help coralle the awkward impulses of the king.

-Merlin seemed to curl in on himself.
-He placed a hand on the head of the other servant's&mdash;*Freya was it?* head, as she was curled up halfway on Merlin&rsquo;s lap.
-His head was perched awkwardly to the side, his eyebrows scrunched together in seeming confusion, almost as if deciding something.
+Merlin curled in on himself.
+He placed a hand on the head of the other servant's&mdash;head, *Freya was it?* as she rested her head Merlin&rsquo;s lap.
+His head was perched awkwardly to the side, his eyebrows scrunched together in confusion, almost as if deciding something.

+Leon was entertained, as this was the exact look that the king referenced when loudly proclaiming that Merlin was an idiot.

 George continued to scratch notes, but his stance completely hid his writing from view.  *Great, George suspects something, and won't tell me.*  George did not typically keep secrets.

 Suddenly, Freya pushed up from her curled position, and sat up.

 Leon looked back and forth between Freya, Merlin, and George.
-The slight cock to George's head was the only thing that betrayed that something happened that Leon whas not privy to.
+The slight tilt something happened that Leon whas not privy to.

 An unbidden image of a frail and pathetic Merlin, shivering, with eyes wide, entire body rigid and clenched, hair dripping, while slowly freezing, came to Leon's mind.
 He remembred freezing, unable to call out, his limbs glued to his sides, as Merlin slowly lost clothing.
 Arthur's words echoed in Leon's brain, "You are mine.
 Don't forget".